MicrosoftDocs/azure-devops-yaml-schema/task-reference/npm-authenticate-v0.md

 always-auth=true
 ```

 The registry URL pointing to an Azure Artifacts feed may or may not contain the project.
-An URL for a project scoped feed must contain the project, and the URL for a organization scoped feed must not contain the project.
+An URL for a project scoped feed must contain the project, and the URL for an organization scoped feed must not contain the project.
 Learn more about [project scoped feeds](/azure/devops/artifacts/feeds/project-scoped-feeds).

 #### npm
 ```YAML